Terms & Conditions for ConocoPhillips

 19.1.
 Failure or delay by Company in the exercise of any rights or remedies under the Purchase Order or pursuant to any Applicable Laws does not release Contractor from any warranties or obligations contained or referred to in the Purchase Order or pursuant to any Applicable Laws.
 Any waiver by either Party of a breach of any requirement of the Purchase Order is not to be considered a waiver of any subsequent breach of the same or any other requirement hereof.

 19.2.
-The Purchase Order constitutes the entire agreement between Company and Contractor with regard to the Work, and supersedes (save as provided in Clause 19.6) all prior negotiations, representations, or agreements relating to the subject matter of the Purchase Order, either written or oral.
+The Purchase Order constitutes the entire agreement between Company and Contractor with regard to the Work and supersedes (save as provided in Article 19.6) all prior negotiations, representations, or agreements relating to the subject matter of the Purchase Order, either written or oral.
 Any terms or conditions that Contractor may attach or refer to in any written material (including, without limitation, on any invoice or packing note) or any course of dealing between Contractor and Company are of no effect.

 19.3.
 Captions and headings used in the Purchase Order are inserted solely for convenience and are not to be taken into consideration in interpretation of the Purchase Order.